JochemTheLegend27/CsvToJsonMapper/README.md

     }
     ```

----

 #### **Processing**
-The service processes each field in detailed steps:
+The service processes each field in steps:

 1. **Normalize Input**:
    - Trim whitespace